 Sapna Chaudhary denies joining BJP, says campaigning for 'good friend' Manoj Tiwari

-New Delhi, Apr 22: After Sapna Chaudhary was spotted at a roadshow in Delhi alongside Manoj Tiwari, the Haryanvi singer denied joining the Bharatiya Janata Party (BJP) and said that she was there at Tiwaris' rally because of the 'good friendship' that they share.
+New Delhi, Apr 22: After Sapna Chaudhary was spotted at a roadshow in Delhi alongside Manoj Tiwari, the Haryanvi dance performer denied joining the Bharatiya Janata Party (BJP) and said that she was there at Tiwari's rally because of the 'good friendship' that they share.

 Last month, speculations were rife that Sapna, an alumnus of reality show 'Bigg Boss' will foray into politics.